 Any expense you claim must be in line with HMRC's guidelines and legislation.
-Put broadly, this means that all expenses claimed should be 'wholly, exclusively and necessarily' for vour business.
+Put broadly, this means that all expenses claimed should be 'wholly and exclusively and necessary' for your business.

-HMRC require that you keep all purchase invoices for 6 years for your business.
-In the event of an inspection, if you do not have invoices, HMRC will assume the expense is not a valid company expense.
+HMRC require that you keep all purchase receipts for your business.
+In the event of an inspection, if you do not have receipts, HMRC will assume the expense is not a valid company expense.